 University of Texas James Michener Center (Austin, TX): A three-year, fully funded residency MFA program that provides full and equal funding to every writer.
 All admitted students receive a fellowship of $29,500 per academic year, plus total coverage of tuition.

 Vanderbilt University (Nashville, TN): Each year a small, select class of talented writers of fiction and poetry enroll in Vanderbilt’s three-year, fully-funded MFA Program in Creative Writing.
-The University Fellowship provides full-tuition benefits, health insurance and a stipend of $26,000/yearly.
-In 2nd year, students have the opportunity to teach for one semester.
+The University Fellowship provides full-tuition benefits, health insurance, and a stipend of $30,000/yearly.
+In 2nd year and third-year students have the opportunity to teach for one semester.

 Virginia Tech (Blacksburg, VA): Three-year MFA degree offers tracks in Poetry and Fiction, and all students are fully and equally funded via GTA-ships of more than $20,000 per year.

 Washington University in St. Louis (St. Louis, MO): Because of selectivity and size they are able to offer all the new students full and equal financial aid for both years in the program in the form of a University Fellowship, which provides a complete tuition waiver plus a stipend sufficient for students to live comfortably in our relatively inexpensive city.
 All MFA students receive health insurance through Washington University.

 Western Kentucky University (Bowling Green, KY): Three-year, fully-funded, residential MFA program in creative writing offering generous assistantships, which will allow MFA students to gain valuable experience tutoring and teaching.